docker-science/cookiecutter-docker-science/{{ cookiecutter.project_slug }}/README.md

 ### Sync data source to local data directory

-When you want to download data in remote data sources such as S3 or NFS, `sync-from-remote` target downloads them.
+When you want to download data in remote data sources such as Amazon S3 or NFS, `sync-from-remote` target downloads them.

 ### Sync local data to remote source